GunnarGrop1/dva313-project/README.md

 ## Installation

 ### Ubuntu 20.04
-PLEASE only install this on a new virtual machine, and not on your personal system.

 Download the dependencies:
 ```bash
 sudo apt install apache2 php php-mysqli php-xml php-mbstring mariadb-server npm git